Questions about Studying Abroad?

-Healix will talk you through everything you need do, arrange the necessary assistance and keep in touch with you until the situation is resolved or until you return to the UK.
+Healix will talk you through everything you need to do, arrange the necessary assistance and keep in touch with you until the situation is resolved or until you return to the UK.
 You can ask them to call you back, which means that they will bear the cost of the call but you can't reclaim telephone costs as part of the insurance.

 Some European destinations insist that students purchase specific civil liability cover.
 This is to cover your legal liability for any damage to your accommodation.
 You'll need to pay for this yourself.

-You don't have to use the University insurance policy if you have separate insurance – but because your time abroad is part of your degree, you'll still have to go through the process and complete the Permission to Travel form.
+You don't have to use the University insurance policy if you have separate insurance – but you'll still have to go through the process and complete the Permission to Travel form.
 You must ensure your policy is sufficient to meet the scope of travel and activities you are planning.
-You can check with our team, if you’re not sure.
+You can check with the University Insurance Officer by emailing email@example.com if you’re not sure.

-If hazardous activities are part of your study or work abroad experience, you may be covered, but don't assume that you are.
+If hazardous activities are part of your study or work abroad experience and as part of your degree, you may be covered, but don't assume that you are.
 So contact the University Insurance Officer to check.
 If you’re carrying out a hazardous activity that isn’t part of your studies, you'll need to arrange your own personal cover, at your own cost.

 The University policy does not exclude pre-existing medical conditions but it does exclude travelling against the advice of your medical practitioner.
 If you’re not sure if that applies to you, contact your GP to check that you’re able to travel.
 It’s also important that you discuss any special needs and requirements you may have, with your supervisor.